 A recent editorial in Science, however, shows that the majority of researchers do not formally archive their data .
 Most datasets are stored on personal and lab servers and not submitted to data repositories.
 Thus, in addition to promoting the act of citing data, data citation initiatives must promote the logical prior act of formally archiving data.

 Datasets often have indistinct identities.
 Defining a dataset is a difficult and highly situated task.
-Digital objects can be considered to be part of a dataset if they fall in a particular grouping, contain representations of particular content, such as climate observations, stock prices and social media usage metrics are highly dynamic, changing on a daily or weekly basis.
+Digital objects can be considered to be part of a dataset if they fall in a particular grouping, contain representations of particular content, are considered to be related or can be used for a particular purpose .
+Datasets are often combined into composite datasets or pulled apart into sub-sets.
+In addition, many datasets, such as climate observations, stock prices and social media usage metrics are highly dynamic, changing on a daily or weekly basis.

 Wynholds describes how this dynamism leads to difficulties in establishing distinct identities for datasets .
 To have a distinct identity, according to Wynholds, a dataset must have at least four characteristics: a) it must be a semantically concrete object; b) it must have its identity embedded and/or inseparable from the data objects themselves; c) it must have a stable notion of authorship; and d) it must be translatable into a mechanism for retrieval and citation.